Unpacking "Personal" Health Informatics for Proactive Collective Care: Methods

-After the co-design workshops, we developed a medium fidelity prototype using Figma and evaluated its interaction with sharing preferences among couples and family members.
-This process helped us understand the ideal sharing preferences of individuals with various stakeholders involved.
-Figure \ref{Figure 2} gives a sample screenshot of the prototype.
-The figma prototype was evaluated informally by sharing it with the participants and eliciting a qualitative evaluation.
+After the co-design workshops and stakeholder interviews, we developed a medium-fidelity prototype in Figma and evaluated its usability among participants from across the study's components (n=38).
+This process helped us understand individuals' ideal sharing preferences, involving various stakeholders.
+Figure \ref{Figure 3} gives a sample screenshot of the prototype.
+The figma prototype was initially evaluated by sharing it with the participants from co-design workshops for eliciting a qualitative evaluation, and further among participants from all components of the study with System Usability Scale (SUS) scores.
 The unanimous positive takeaway from the participants' feedback included its simplicity, modularity, and ease of control.
-Apart from these, there were individual features that the participant appreciated and provided further recommendations, which are discussed in the findings of this work.
-It was also noteworthy that participants from both Interviews and workshops generally lacked awareness of the health data sharing functionalities integrated into both Android and Apple smartphone applications, which indicated a need for another survey to gauge awareness, usage/non-usage of the same.
-The details of those observations are also presented in the findings, and the demographics were presented in \ref{Table 1}.
+Apart from these, the participant also appreciated individual features and provided further recommendations, which are discussed later in the findings.
+Due to repeated findings emerging around sharing, participants were asked about their knowledge of existing mechanisms for sharing.
+However, a majority of them did not know such features existed, and those who did know were not using them due to their technical nature.